syazsolo/sovereignty/README.md

 google it. and to scrap all below, start over, its a good attitude.

 listen, jabba insisted that its a good idea to announce the tournament before the game even existed.
-I told him ek woofy. jabba didnt like it. and Im here - the one Jabba wants to announce it, so here you go, the ferocious bout:
+I told him ek woofy. jabba didnt like it. and Im here - the one Jabba wants to announce it, so here you go, heres the scroll

-## Scroll
+## 📜

 The colosseum only holds the Ferocious Bout 👑 periodically.
 The date will be well informed to everyone.